almgergo/news-vote/backend/README.md

 The user can then vote on the given article and see the result of the previous votes.

 ## Backend
-### Stores and retrieves the votes in/from a H2 in memory database
-The database is persisted in the users home directory under: "~/data/demo").\n
+Stores and retrieves the votes from a H2 in memory database\n The database is persisted in the users home directory under: "~/data/demo".\n